 We won’t delve into the intricacies of how G-Sync and FreeSync actually work, but G-Sync follows a more comprehensive approach with an actual G-Sync chip in all its monitors.
 FreeSync is much more of a firmware-based approach to preventing screen tearing.
 Both FreeSync and G-Sync flip the role of V-Sync – instead of adapting the graphics card to the monitor’s refresh rate, FreeSync and G-Sync adapt the monitor to the graphics card.

 As a result, G-Sync monitors are much rarer and cost significantly more than a similar FreeSync monitor.
+In general Nvidia cards are also much more expensive, this means you must take into account the extra cost of the GPU + the monitor as well.

 You can read more about monitor technology on PCGamer.